-Within five days after you are first contacted, the debt collector must send you a written notice containing the following information (unless all this information is included in the initial communication):
+Within five days of contacting you for the first time, the debt collector must send you a written notice containing the following information (unless all this information is included in the initial communication):

-Can a Debt Collector Be Stopped From Making a Contact?
+Can a Debt Collector Be Stopped From Making Contact?

-A debt collector may not harass, oppress or abuse you.
-For example, a debt collector cannot:
+A debt collector may not harass you.
+For example, a debt collector may not:

 A debt collector may not use false statements when collecting a debt.
-For example, the debt collector cannot:
+For example, the debt collector may not:

 Also, a debt collector may not say: